estiveljr/rbarros-deployment/README.md

 1. Make changes to submodules in their respective repositories
 2. Update submodule references in this repository
 3. Test locally with `make dev`
-4. Push to main for automatic deployment
+4. Push to master for automatic deployment

 ## 📞 Support